 To explain it in an example, let’s say that a person is asked whether a word referred to concrete (“table”) or abstract (“truth”) entities.
 The first time the word, let’s say “pie”, is asked about, the person will take a moment to judge that it is a concrete object.
 But if the same word is asked about again (repeated semantic stimuli), then the person will give the same answer at a faster speed from memory without needing to re-think the answer.

 Summary of the Semantic Role of the Left Prefrontal Cortex

-To summarize, the prefrontal cortex is responsible for tasks to require semantic abilities, or the ability to understand the meaning behind language.
+To summarize, the prefrontal cortex is responsible for tasks that require semantic information processing, or the ability to understand the meaning behind language.
 This also means that the prefrontal cortex is associated with the formation of semantic memories- given that semantic memories are a type of information that is processed or obtained through the prefrontal cortex.
 The left prefrontal cortex is used for interpreting new meanings from words.
-However, is used less for remembering a meaning previously assigned to a word.
+However, it is used less for remembering a meaning previously assigned to a word.

 And here’s the summary of the PNAS journal article that I used, if you are curious:

 It is hypothesized that activations in left inferior prefrontal cortex reflect a domain-specific semantic working memory capacity that is invoked more for semantic than nonsemantic analyses regardless of stimulus modality, more for initial than for repeated semantic analysis of a word or picture, more when a response must be selected from among many than few legitimate alternatives, and that yields superior later explicit memory for experiences.

 Taken together, the critical functions of the PFC appear to be related to the processes that help the performance of complex behaviors appropriate for the given context.
 If a human were to suddenly lose his/her entire PFC, this person would survive, but would also be stimulus-bound.